 - 2 teaspoons lemon juice

-- 1 small bunch fresh thyme washed and dried
+- 1 tablespoon finely chopped, fresh thyme, washed and dried